somhi/Awesome-ESP-projects/README.md

 - [ESP32SerialLogger](https://github.com/J-Rios/ESP32SerialLogger) - Connect multiples Serial devices to ESP32 UARTs and access them through a WebServer.

-- [tlg-tv-remote](https://github.com/J-Rios/tlg-tv-remote) - Send IR signal to control TV through a telegram bot using a ESP8266 or ESP32 microcontroller
+- [tlg-tv-remote](https://github.com/J-Rios/tlg-tv-remote) - Send IR signal to control TV through a telegram bot using a ESP8266 or ESP32 microcontroller.

-- [uTelegramBot](https://github.com/Kmiz07/uTelegramBot) - To control a Telegram bot from an ESP32 with MicroPython
+- [uTelegramBot](https://github.com/Kmiz07/uTelegramBot) - To control a Telegram bot from an ESP32 with MicroPython.

+- [lua_IRC](https://github.com/Kmiz07/lua_IRC) - IRC Bot from an ESP8266 with Lua.

+- [EnigmaIOT](https://github.com/gmag11/EnigmaIOT) - EnigmaIoT is an open source solution for wireless multi sensor systems.
+It has two main components, multiple nodes and one gateway.

+- [Fail Safe mode library for ESP8266 and ESP32](https://github.com/gmag11/FailSafeMode/) - It detects boot loops so after a few quick restart cycles it enters in a fail safe mode.
+Then it starts an AP where you can connect and send a new firmware using OTA.

 ## Users Repositories